Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 In the image above triangular frustum is set: a) by a user-defined polyline, b) by triangulation of the polygon based on the given polyline, c) by a triangular frustum based on one of the triangles.

-<h4>BVH trees</h4>
+#### BVH trees

 To maintain selection mechanism at the viewer level, a speedup structure composed of 3 BVH trees is used.

 The first level tree is constructed of axis-aligned bounding boxes of each selectable object.
 Hence, the root of this tree contains the combination of all selectable boundaries even if they have no currently activated selections.
-Objects are added during the display of <i>AIS_InteractiveObject</i> and will be removed from this tree only when the object is destroyed.
+Objects are added during the display of *AIS_InteractiveObject* and will be removed from this tree only when the object is destroyed.
 The 1st level BVH tree is build on demand simultaneously with the first run of the selection algorithm.

 The second level BVH tree consists of all sensitive entities of one selectable object.
 The 2nd level trees are built automatically when the default mode is activated and rebuilt whenever a new selection mode is calculated for the first time.